dustinpfister/blog_posts/_posts/js-drag-elements-with-dragula.md

 ## 2 - Basic usage example

-For my Basic use example of dragula I created a basic.html file in my test folder, and linked to the path in which dragula is.
-For me it is in the dist folder of the dragula node module folder, but the path my differ depending on how you are going about structuring things.
+For my Basic use example of dragula I created a basic.html file in my test folder, and linked to the path in which dragula.js is in this case th node modules folder where it was installed when brining it into my test folder with npm.
+In a real project of course I would park this asset elsewhere, but for this silly demo it will work okay.

-I aslo found that I want to link to the dragula.css file as well, it seems to work without it but with weird rendering behavior, so just use the given css.
+I also found that I want to link to the dragula.css file as well, it seems to work without it but with weird rendering behavior, so just use the given css for starters at least.

 ```html
 <!doctype html>